-Download the zip file (see link above) to use the interactive offline.
+Download the zip file (see link below) to use the interactive offline.
 Unzip and then view by selecting/opening the html or swf file.
 The contents of the zip folder must be saved in the same location to use the interactive.

 Note: Click the picture below to open Crime scene DNA in a popup.
 You will need the Adobe Flash Player to view it.

 The media on this page may not be supported on your device.
 To continue using the media on this page you may need to access this page on a computer that supports QuickTime video or Abobe Flash.

 The Science Learning Hub is in the process of converting most of the media to formats supported by touch devices, so please try accessing this resouce on your touch device at a later date.

 Read these articles to learn more about DNA profiling and New Zealand’s DNA databank.
 This RNZ audio looks at the false expectations and impression of forensic science created by TV dramas compared to reality.